insightsengineering/thevalidatoR/.github/CONTRIBUTING.md

-The core purpose of this gh-action is to provide a common template, that can be applied to packages to generate automated documentation detailing the installation, assessment of unit tests, and cross referencing what defined features from the documentation are tested (buy building the tracibility matrix).
+The core purpose of this gh-action is to provide a common template, that can be applied to packages to generate automated documentation detailing the installation, assessment of unit tests, and cross referencing what defined features from the documentation are tested (by building the traceability matrix).

 The intended aim is that the gh-action can be used to provide 'shared' validation documentation between companies.
 The expectation is that validation